Piripkura: Piripkura Indigenous Territory

 In 2008, FUNAI published the initial ordinance restricting access and land use in the Piripkura's territory, covering 243,000 hectares.

 The Piripkura people's land in Mato Grosso state has faced encroachment from ranchers and loggers, leading to conflicts over land rights.
 While the government initially sided with loggers, under a leftist administration in 2007, it reversed its stance and protected 242,500 hectares of forest for Pakyi and Tamandua.
 This designation aimed to safeguard their territory from deforestation and encroachment by loggers and ranchers.
 The protected area sparked anger among landowners who acquired the land cheaply from the government in prior years to encourage economic development.
 The landowners, led by the Penço family, contested the protections, claiming that Pakyi and Tamandua don't require such extensive land and accusing the government of impeding logging under the guise of Indigenous rights.
 Francisco Penço, their spokesperson, described the Indigenous pair as pawns in an environmentalist agenda.

 The Piripkura's forest suffered the highest deforestation rate among uncontacted tribes' territories in Brazil in 2020.
 It is suspected that additional members of the tribe reside within the territory, having withdrawn deeper into the forest.

 On May 12, 2021, a federal judge in Brazil ordered the formation of a task force to fully demarcate the Piripkura reserve.
 Demarcation grants legal protection to indigenous territories in Brazil.
 The court decision also mandates FUNAI to maintain a permanent team to prevent illegal incursions into the reserve.
 On September 17, 2021, FUNAI renewed a protection order for the Piripkura tribe's ancestral lands in the Amazon rainforest.
 The renewal, lasting six months, was a departure from previous three-year extensions.
 Advocates expressed concern over the short-term renewal, fearing it signaled a potential end to protection.
-Federal prosecutors urged the government to extend protection orders for indigenous groups facing similar threats.
+Federal prosecutors urged the government to extend protection orders for Indigenous groups facing similar threats.

 In November 2021, an overflight revealed that the territory of the Piripkura was being illegally invaded and deforested for beef production.
 This act violated a 6-month Land Protection Order issued earlier in September.
 The campaign "Uncontacted or Destroyed" organized by COIAB, OPI, APIB, ISA, and Survival International highlighted the deforestation, construction of infrastructure, and introduction of cattle into the territory.
 Reports indicated that the rate of deforestation had increased dramatically, with more than 12,000 hectares already destroyed.
 The invasion posed a significant threat to the survival of the Piripkura, including potential violence against its surviving members.

 Culture

 It is unknown how the Piripkura refer to themselves as.
-They are referred to as "Piripkura," meaning the "butterfly people," by the neighboring Gavião people due to their constant forest movements.
+They are referred to as "Piripkura", meaning the "butterfly people", by the neighboring Gavião people due to their constant forest movements.

-The Piripkura tribe speaks a Tupi-Kawahib language.
+The Piripkura tribe speaks a Kawahib language of Tupian family.

 Pakyî and Tamandua craft hammocks from bark, set traps to hunt tapirs, and construct shelters using the broad leaves of the babaçu tree.